 Corporate performance is determined with reference to the performance of the Corporation relative to weighted targets in respect to financial performance, employee safety, customer and strategic execution.
-There were eight targets in 2023 which included (i) net earnings (30 per cent weighting); (ii) capital execution (10 per cent weighting); (iii) cash flow (10 per cent weighting); (iv) an all injury frequency rate which measures how safely the Corporation operates (5 per cent weighting); (v) safety improvements (15 per cent weighting); (vi) customer service index which measures a customer survey score (10 per cent weighting); (vii) system average interruption duration index (10 per cent weighting); and (viii) sustainability initiatives (10 per cent weighting).
+There were seven targets in 2024 which included (i) net earnings (35 per cent weighting); (ii) capital execution (15 per cent weighting); (iii) an all injury frequency rate which measures how safely the Corporation operates (5 per cent weighting); (iv) safety improvements (15 per cent weighting); (v) customer service index which measures a customer survey score (10 per cent weighting); (vi) system average interruption duration index (10 per cent weighting); and (vii) sustainability initiatives (10 per cent weighting).
 Net earnings are primarily based on regulated earnings which are representative of the achieved return on equity based on the allowed return on equity as approved by the BCUC.